istio-ecosystem/authservice/docs/README.md

 ##### message `OIDCConfig` (config/oidc/config.proto)

 The configuration of an OpenID Connect filter that can be used to retrieve identity and access tokens via the standard authorization code grant flow from an OIDC Provider.
-Retrieved tokens are encrypted and placed in cookies for use in subsequent requests.

 | Field | Description | Type |
 | ----- | ----------- | ---- |